 To wrap up

-That’s why hospitals and practitioners might consider investing more modest resources into developing a customized e-prescription system as a standalone tool or as part of their existing EHR app.
-If you want to build a standalone eRx system or an additional module for your EHR app, Yalantis is here to answer all of your questions.
+That’s why hospitals and practitioners might consider investing more modest resources into developing a customized e-prescription platform as a standalone tool or as part of their existing EHR app.
+If you want to build a standalone eRx system or an additional module for your hospital management system, Yalantis is here to answer all of your questions.